Dissertation Committees, Proposal, and Dissertation – Policies and Guidelines

 The University Committee on Activities Involving Human Subjects (UCAIHS)

-All Steinhardt students initiating a UCAIHS (University Committee on Activities Involving Human Subjects) application for any research study are required to use the following process:
+All Steinhardt students initiating a UCAIHS (University Committee on Activities Involving Human Subjects) application for any research study are subject to pre-approval by Steinhardt's faculty designee.

 - The student must work with a faculty mentor while preparing a UCAIHS application.
 This mentor is usually a dissertation chair or advisor.